silvacms/documentation/source/buildout.rst

 Some configuration options accept more than one value.
 In that case they are mentioned as one value per line.
-You can extends existing options using the ``+=`` operator instead of ``=`` to add new values, or ``-=`` to remove mentioned ones.
+You can extend existing options using the ``+=`` operator instead of ``=`` to add new values, or ``-=`` to remove existing ones.

 .. note::